amazeeio/docs/drupal/amazeeioyml_file.md

 Group for all tasks that are run during a deployment to a site marked with the environment type [production](../environment_type.md).

 #### `deploy_tasks.development.before_deploy`
-List of single tasks that are run as a **first** step during a deployment to a site marked with the environment type [development](../environment_type.md).
+List of single tasks that are run as a **first** step during a deployment to a site marked with the environment type [production](../environment_type.md).
+These tasks are run inside the release directory for this release.
+No commands doing database changes should be executed here.
+See [steps during a production deployment](../automated_deployments.md).

 #### `deploy_tasks.development.after_deploy`
 List of single tasks that are run as a **second** step during a deployment to a site marked with the environment type [development](../environment_type.md).